TeachBooks/.github/profile/README.md

   - Repositories with tooling which can be imported into the book building process (sphinx extensions)
   - Tooling to use during book development
   - Tooling to improve the student experience
-  - Books (some are mirrored, those are actually located on GitLab but are mirrored to GitHub becuase of the extensive tooling)
   - Sandbox and some special repos used for testing
 - https://github.com/orgs/TeachBooks/discussions, discussions, where we discuss stuff which is very general, unrelated to specific project or not yet grown into a mature project.
 Start a discussion here to reach out to the community!
 - https://github.com/orgs/TeachBooks/projects, our projects, all the stuff we're planning or actually working on.
-- https://gitlab.tudelft.nl/interactivetextbooks-citg, our GitLab group with some books which were never transferred to GitHub
 - [Zenodo TeachBooks organization](https://zenodo.org/communities/teachbooks/records?q=&l=list&p=1&s=10&sort=newest), a Zenodo organization containing the presentation of public talks

 Depending on the project you'll be working on, you'll get rights to the full organization or to specific repositories.
 Or fork a repo to start immediately!